alex-desaram/alex-desaram.github.io/paper.md

 Global trends manifest differently in individual lives.
 In mine, for instance, having lived briefly in both China and the US, I've found that both countries **equate busyness with virtue** on a social level.
-Among my Chinese friends at Peking University, one emoji that floats around WeChat a lot-- used to encourage each other, and to flex how hard they're working:
+Among my Chinese friends at Peking University, one emoji that floats around WeChat a lot— used to encourage each other, and to flex how hard they're working:

 (insert image here)

 ~~很想休息~~ 不 你是铁打的
-(*~~hěnxiǎngxiūxi~~ bù-- nǐ shì tiě dǎ de*)
+(*~~hěnxiǎngxiūxi~~ bù— nǐ shì tiě dǎ de*)
-"~~I really want to rest~~ No-- you're made of steel"
+"~~I really want to rest~~ No— you're made of steel"

 Words shape how we see the world.
-In linguistics, we study how language doesn't just reflect thought-- it *influences* it.
+In linguistics, we study how language doesn't just reflect thought— it *influences* it.

 When we glorify words like *grind*, *hustle*, or *optimize*, we start seeing rest as wasteful